telerik/blazor-docs/components/timepicker/overview.md

 The Time Picker component exposes the following features:

 * `Enabled` - Specifies whether typing in the input and opening the dropdown are allowed.
 * `Format` - Specifies the format of the DateInput of the TimePicker.
-Defaults to `hh:mm tt` (12 hour time with AM/PM specifiers).
 Read more in the [Supported Formats]({%slug components/dateinput/supported-formats%}) article.
 Note that format specifiers for non-time portions will only be editable in the input and will not have a representation in the time picker dropdown.
 * `Min` - The earliest time that the user can select in the dropdown.
 * `Max` - The latest time that the user can select in the dropdown.
 * `Value` - The current value of the input.
 Can be used for binding.